How to earn money from an EV charging station: cost, ROI and margin

 Operating and investment costs (CAPEX/OPEX)

 CAPEX covers hardware, design, grid connection, and installation.
 OPEX includes energy, servicing, payment fees, monitoring, and system upkeep.
-To keep profitability:
+The common mistake is comparing only charger prices while ignoring grid capacity, civil works, electrical protection, and operating workload.

 - calculate costs per connector and per session,